FTWtoday City Guide Live Banner

 Table of Contents

-A cool front has arrived, but we know the question on your mind, Fort Worthians — will it stay cold this time?
-Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know which winter weather trends to expect in our city for December, January, and February.
+The past few weeks have felt like cold fronts are simply teasing us, and we know the question on your mind, Fort Worthians — will it stay cold this time?
+Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know which winter weather trends to expect in our city for January, February, and March.

 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what winter will bring.